AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 <img width="445" height="258" alt="initial_choice_pipeline" src="https://github.com/user-attachments/assets/3db85188-d672-4dc7-9119-3838ca3668e2" />

-You can now choose to run GSPT with a
+You can now choose to run GSPT in two different modes:

-* preliminary check on the existence of movent or spike-like artifacts in the given channel based on Monte Carlo Randopm Shuffling surrogate testing: **Conditional (RP control)** (see figure below)
+* **Conditional (RP control)**: Performs a preliminary check for movement or spike-like artifacts in the selected channel using Monte Carlo Random Shuffling surrogate testing.

-* no preliminary check: **Forced (always localize)**
+* **Forced (always localize)**: No preliminary check is performed; the algorithm proceeds directly to localization.

-If the Conditional option is selected, GSPT will run the artifact localization and removal algorithm only if the MC test finds that the signal is affected by movement or spike-like artifacts.
+If the **Conditional** option is selected, GSPT will run the artifact localization and removal algorithm only if the Monte Carlo (MC) test detects that the signal is affected by movement or spike-like artifacts.
+An example of the two possible outcomes can be seen in the figures below
-If the Forced option is selected, the artifact localization and removal will be run by default.
-The latter protect from an exessive number of false positive at the expense of loosing some true positive;
-the former is more aggressive leading to a greater number of true positive at the expense of having more false positive.
-The choice between the two is left to the needs of the user.

 <img width="415" height="371" alt="MC_test_spike_anomalies_found" src="https://github.com/user-attachments/assets/9397b1a7-fca8-4a0d-8be8-ba60fb175e5e" /> <img width="415" height="371" alt="MC_spike_test" src="https://github.com/user-attachments/assets/13416fee-0a26-4fef-a86e-618dae117dff" />

-Monte Carlo RP control possible outcomes.
-Following the results of the figure on the left, the artifact removal algorithm will be run on that specific channel.
-The opposite is true for the image on the right.
+If the **Forced** option is selected, artifact localization and removal are performed by default.
+This latter mode protects against an excessive number of false positives at the expense of losing some true positives.
+Conversely, the Conditional option is more aggressive, leading to a higher number of true positives at the cost of more false positives.
+The choice between the two is left to the user's specific needs.

 ## Output files